 - It’s only available for personal profiles (at the moment).

-- You can upload from both mobile app and desktop site.
+- You can upload from both mobile apps and desktop sites.

-- Videos duration must be between 3 seconds to a 10 minutes.
+- Videos duration must be between 3 seconds to 10 minutes.

 - File size is limited to 5GB (which is ridiculously large).